Conditions of access

 - allow a vehicle to go at a speed greater than indicated by a sign or in a dangerous manner

-- allow a vehicle to be driven or parked in a place, other than in a designated parking space, where the vehicle may be a nuisance or cause disruption, or after you have been requested by an SA Water Authorised Officer to move the vehicle
+- allow a vehicle to be driven or parked in a place, other than in a designated parking space, where the vehicle may be a nuisance, cause disruption, or inhibit site access by staff, contractors or emergency services.

 Licence